ThatKalle/mprime-gimps/README.md

 ### Installing

-The installation is prepared to be as turn-key as possible to the best of my ability,<br>
+The installation is prepared to be as turn-key as possible to the best of my ability, using [setup.sh](setup.sh).<br>
 ```
 sudo apt-get install git -y
 git clone https://github.com/ThatKalle/mprime-gimps.git